 This paper examines how equity analysts' roles as information intermediaries and monitors affect corporate liquidity policy and its associated value of cash, providing new evidence that analysts have a direct impact on corporate liquidity policy.
 Greater analyst coverage (1) reduces information asymmetry between a firm and outside shareholders and (2) enhances the monitoring process.
 Consistent with these arguments, analyst coverage increases the value of cash, thereby allowing firms to hold more cash.
 The cash-to-assets ratio increases by 5.2 percentage points when moving from the bottom analyst-coverage decile to the top decile.
 The marginal value of \$1 of corporate cash holdings is \$0.93 for the bottom analyst-coverage decile and \$1.83 for the top decile.
 The positive effects remain robust after a battery of endogeneity checks.
-To further address the endogeneity concern, I employ a unique dataset that consists of public and private firms, as well as a dataset that consists of public firms that have gone private.
-A public firm with analyst coverage can hold approximately 8% more cash than its private counterpart.
+I also perform tests employing a unique dataset that consists of public firms with analyst coverage can hold approximately 8% more cash than its private counterpart.
 These findings constitute new evidence on the real effect of analyst coverage.